searls/todo_or_die/README.md

 ### What kind of error?

-It depends on whether `Rails` is defined.
+It depends on whether you're using [Rails](https://rubyonrails.org) or not.

 #### When you're writing Real Ruby